Trumpism; Beyond Trump, the birth of a crisis-making discourse in American politics – Mehr News Agency | RCO News Agency

 6. Authoritarianism and distrust of liberal democracy

 On a social level, Trumpism has greatly deepened America’s political and cultural divides.
-The society was increasingly divided into two opposing poles: one pole that sees itself as the inheritor of traditional values, white nationalism and anti-immigration, and the other pole that emphasizes liberal values, multiculturalism and multilateralism.
+The society was increasingly divided io two opposing poles: one pole that sees itself as the inheritor of traditional values, white nationalism and ai-immigration, and the other pole that emphasizes liberal values, multiculturalism and multilateralism.
 This polarization is reflected not only in the field of politics, but also in daily life, media and even social relations of citizens.

 The Global Consequences of Trumpism